TestGorilla LogoTestGorilla Logo

 9. DoSelect

-You’ll find tests and coding challenges in many programming languages, along with a range of difficulties to help you assess candidates with different skill levels.
-You’ll even find some less-popular programming language tests not available on other platforms.
+With DoSelect, you access tests and coding challenges in many programming languages at a range of difficulties to help you assess candidates at different skill levels.
+You can even find some less-popular programming language tests not available on other platforms.

-However, there are very few soft skills tests to help you hire talent, similar to DevSkiller.
-And there are no video interviewing features.
+However, there’s a lack of soft skills tests to help you hire talent, similar to DevSkiller, nor are there video interviewing features.

 One advantage over DevSkiller is its superior anti-cheating measures, including full-screen mode enforcement, copy/paste disablement, and mouse tracking.